-There’s a time and a place for posed family photos – Christmas cards, Grandma’s mantle – but how can a photo that looks like everybody else’s photo possibly capture the spirit of your family?
-That’s why I don’t do them.
-Documentary family sessions are about getting to the heart of who you are as a unit.
+Documentary family sessions are about getting to the heart of who you are.
 They’re real and honest and they’re not perfect.
 Sometimes semi-staged (“hey guys, let’s play tug-o-war!”), sometimes totally unscripted, documentary family sessions are about showing what it’s like to be a member of your family.

 I don’t complicate these sessions too much.
-You guys, and me, with a couple of hours doing something you love.
+You guys, and me, with a few hours doing something you love.

-Documentary family sessions are offered on weekdays, booked no sooner than two months in advance, include a beautiful layflat 8×8 album and can include as many family members as you like (bring everybody!
+Documentary family sessions are offered mostly on weekdays, booked no sooner than two months in advance, include a beautiful layflat 8×8 album and digital files and can include as many family members as you like (bring everybody!
 The more interaction, the better).
-Sessions start at $1,000 for a half-day.
-Prints, digital files, gallery wraps and other items available a la carte.
+Sessions start at 1200 for a half-day.
+Prints, gallery wraps and other items available a la carte.
 Write me.
 I’d love to tell a little story about your family.